irmen/cx16assem/README.md

 Software License: MIT open source, see file LICENSE.

-You'll need a Prog8 compiler v9.8 or later, to build the assembler from source.
+You'll need a recent Prog8 compiler, to build the assembler from source.
 If the latest official release gives you problems compiling this program, you may have to use the git master version that hasn't been officially released yet.